 The Upper Iowa University makes meeting individual needs a priority.
-This self-paced program offers flexible scheduling, and each course runs for an 8-week term.
+This self-paced program offers flexible scheduling.
+Each course runs for an 8-week term.
 MBA students can begin their education in any session.
-Students are also able to transfer up to 12 graduates credits from another institution.
+Students are also able to transfer up to 12 graduate credits from another institution.
 Most students can complete their degree in two years or less.

 12. Wilmington University

-Wilmington University provides a 36 credit hour Master of Science with a Concentration in Human Resources Management.
-In this program, students will learn how to become leaders in the workplace, gaining the skills and knowledge necessary to manage an organization at the micro and macro levels while remaining flexible to adapt to a constantly changing global work environment.
+Wilmington University offers an online MBA with a concentration in Human Resource Management.
+In this program, students will learn how to become leaders in the workplace.
+They will gain the skills and knowledge necessary to manage an organization at the micro and macro levels while remaining flexible to adapt to a constantly changing global work environment.
 The emphasis on adaptability in this degree gives students a competitive edge over others entering the workforce and human resources professionals.

 11. Central Michigan University

-The Central Michigan University was established in 1892 and offers an online Master of Business Administration in Human Resources Management.
-It is the third largest university in the state and serves more than 20,000 students, 7,000 of whom attend the school through one of their online programs.
-The school is large, it prides itself on maintaining a student to teacher ratio of 21:1.
+Central Michigan University was established in 1892 and offers an online Master of Business Administration in Human Resources Management.
+It is the third largest university in the state and serves more than 15,000 students, 7,000 of whom attend the school through one of its online programs.
+The school is large, it prides itself on maintaining a student-to-teacher ratio of 17:1.